 Legislative Chair Robin Huesca earned her Bachelor of Science in Neurobiology from the University of Washington in 2003, followed by her Master of Occupational Therapy from University of Washington in 2005.
 While completing her Masters, Robin worked in partnership with WOTA and another student at UW, to develop and establish WOTA’s internet presence.
 She works as an OTA Academic Fieldwork Coordinator at Lake Washington Institute of Technology and Per Diem at the Providence Everett Regional Medical Center.
 Robin’s passion is working to bring Evidence-Based Research into everyday treatment practice.
 Now, in her role as the Academic Fieldwork Coordinator at the Lake Washington Occupational Therapy Assistant Program, she is working to help students develop both the skills to become advocates for the profession of OT and bring current, evidence-based research into their future practice.

-Membership Chair Cheryl Crow is a pediatric occupational therapist currently working at Stepping Stones Occupational Therapy in Bellevue, WA.
-She graduated from Samuel Merritt University in 2012 and was selected as part of AOTA's Emerging Leadership Development Program from 2013-14.
-As a person with rheumatoid arthritis, she is an active volunteer for the Arthritis Foundation and has participated in numerous advocacy, research and education endeavors to serve persons with rheumatological diseases.
-Cheryl joined the WOTA Hike the Hill committee and Legislative committee in 2014 and remains an active member.
+Membership Chair Cheryl Crow is a pediatric occupational therapist and currently teaches at the OTA program at Lake Washington Institute of Technology.
+She graduated from Samuel Merritt University in 2012 and completed AOTA’s competitive Emerging Leadership Development Program from 2013-14.
+She is an active volunteer for the Arthritis Foundation and has participated in many advocacy, research and education endeavors to serve persons with rheumatic diseases.
+Cheryl has published articles on daily living adaptations for persons with rheumatoid arthritis, exploring the unique challenges of invisible illness, strategies for best serving neurodiverse children on numerous platforms including her website The Enthusiastic Life.
+Cheryl served as WOTA’s legislative chair from 2015-17 and has served as membership chair since mid-2017.